libersoft-org/yellow-documentation/AMTP.md

 ## Development state

 This is just a draft.
-It is not the final version of protocol, some parts might be obsolete, we are working on new version!
+It is not the final version of protocol.

 ## About